 Ethernet interface support the use of additional firmware images called Ethernet plug-in applications, which may implement additional communication protocols.
 Up to three Ethernet plug-in applications can be loaded into the Ethernet interface along with the Ethernet firmware via the WinLoader utility.
 Each plug-in application is identified by a number (1-3).
-Once loaded, each Ethernet plug-in application is stored in non-volatile memory where it is preserved until it is either overwritten by WinLoader to create another Ethernet plug-in application with the same number, or it is explicitly deleted via the pluginapp Station Manager commands, see the PACSystems TCP/IP Ethernet Communications Station Manager
+Once loaded, each Ethernet plug-in application is stored in non-volatile memory where it is preserved until it is either overwritten by WinLoader to create another Ethernet plug-in application with the same number, or it is explicitly deleted via the pluginapp Station Manager command.
+For more information on Station Manager commands, see the PACSystems TCP/IP Ethernet Communications Station Manager